 - Female-owned businesses often lack collateral that can be used to secure a business loan, even if they have a solid history of sales and revenue.
 Online businesses are at particular risk for this issue because they have fewer assets on-hand in terms of property and inventory.

 - Strict lending requirements have affected all small-business owners in the wake of the recession and subsequent belt-tightening on the part of banks.
 Borrowers are often turned down for insufficient credit scores, though women more often than men.
 Women’s credit ratings trail men’s by an average of 20 points.

 Two other reasons cited in the article above are perceptions that are more conceptual than empirical – perceived risk and lack of preparation.

 What Can Help Female Small Business Owners Get Loans?

 A Senate bill that is currently in the Committee on Small Business and Entrepreneurship may help shift the tide of lending to women.
 Senator Maria Cantwell (D-WA) introduced the Women’s Small Business Ownership Act of 2014 to empower the Small Business Association to craft funding solutions that will help women business owners in particular.

 In the meantime, business owners of any gender may find fast cash flow relief through small business factoring.
-Small business factoring is a debt-free alternative traditional lending for business owners providing goods and services to other business.
-A factoring company will purchase a company’s unpaid invoices and advance up to 90 percent of their value, providing necessary working capital in as little as 24 hours.
+Small business factoring is a debt-free alternative traditional lending for business owners providing goods and services to other businesses.
+A factoring company will purchase a company’s unpaid invoices and advance up to 90 percent of its value, providing necessary working capital in as little as 24 hours.